microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ### Example 5: Notify the channel members about an event

-This example shows how you can send an activity feed notification to all channel members.
+The following example shows how you can send an activity feed notification to all channel members.
 This example notifies the channel members about a new event.

 #### Request